Tag Archives: parenting

 It’s how I “stay so positive.”

-Let me be clear (and I state it up front in the book) – I cry too.
-Life isn’t about constant happiness.
-That isn’t even a goal.
+Life isn't about constant happiness.
+That isn't even a goal.
 But neither is it about dwelling on the negative when the time for action has passed, nor about stressing about things that may never happen.

 So here are the Seven Core Phrases (meant to be said to oneself, not as advice to others, please) and how they help me when our family deals with challenge or disappointment: